ChluNetwork/chlu-marketplace-js/README.md

 You can also pass `chlu-ipfs` specific options in the `chluIpfs` object.

+__Note:__ if you are running other Chlu apps, make sure they are set to the same network.

 - clone this repository
 - `yarn start -c path/to/your/config.json`
 - your Marketplace is now running